oracky/Corona-virus-Europe-analysis/README.md

-# Corona virus analysis showing relations between GDP of european countries and effects of SARS-CoV-2019
+# Coronavirus analysis showing relations between GDP of european countries and effects of SARS-CoV-2019

 ## Topics covered:
 * Europe GDP in 2019